 where the first eigenvalue is negative for any finite $\alpha>0$.
-Therefore, even for two mode entangled states, one can retrieve information about entanglement from extended RSF.
+Therefore, even for two-mode entangled states, one can retrieve information about entanglement from the extended RSF.
 Note that the lowest value of $\lambda_1$ is obtained for $\alpha=0$.
-This is because one needs $\alpha\neq0$ for allowing normalization of the matrix, however, the coherent states are separable from the entangled part of the state, therefore they do not ad entanglement but rather noise.
-Thus, optimally one should have $\alpha\ll 1$ in this scenario.
+This is because one needs $\alpha\neq0$ to allow normalization of the matrix, yet coherent states do not add entanglement to the system but rather some form of noise.
+Thus, optimally, one should have $\alpha\ll 1$ in this scenario.